 Where an owner occupier has been re-housed in accordance with their housing application the applicant must undertake to place their property on the open market immediately and provide information that demonstrates how active they are in pursuing its sale, they may not rent the property or make any financial gain while waiting to sell.
-Evidence must be provided within a reasonable timescale, determined by the Housing Team in conjunction with the applicant based on their individual situation.

-Reviews will be carried out accordingly by the Housing Team following signing of the tenancy agreement and if Rykneld Homes believes false information has been provided or a sale is not being pursued, then appropriate action will be taken, including possession proceedings.
+Reviews will be carried out accordingly and if Rykneld Homes believes false information has been provided then appropriate action will be taken, including possession proceedings.

-As a general rule the above will apply.
+As a general rule the following will apply.
 However, in each case the individual's circumstances will be assessed in line with the Allocations and Lettings Policy criteria.